A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Things to remember when hunting with 50 pounds recurve bow:

 - Practice is the key to successful hunting with a 50-lb recurve bow.
-You must be confident in your ability to accurately control and aim the bow before taking it out into the field.
+You must be confident in your ability to control and aim the bow accurately before taking it out into the field.

 - A heavier bow is more challenging to control and aim accurately.
 It can make it more difficult to take down game animals cleanly and humanely.